kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

     hosts: http://192.168.99.100:2379
 ```

-We can now override the configuration from configuration file and disable external dependency calls by setting the
+We can now override the configuration from the configuration file and disable the external dependency calls by setting the
 following etcd key to `false`:
 - /environments/dev/services/customer-service/1.0.0/config/rest-properties/external-dependencies/order-service/enabled

 ## KumuluzEE Discovery

-In this step, we will add KumuluzEE Discovery extension to enable service registration and discovery instead of
+In this step, we will add the KumuluzEE Discovery extension to enable service registration and dynamic discovery instead of
-manually wiring the microservice.
-We will register the order microservice and use service discovery in the customers
+manually wiring the microservice URL.
+This is particularly useful in Kubernetes and other container orchestration environments.
+We will register the order microservice and use service discovery in the customer microservice.

-microservice.
+In this example, we will use etcd for service discovery.
+Consul is supported as well.

 Add the following dependency: